SimCity: Continued releases under Electronic Arts (1997–2003)

 Maxis was purchased by Electronic Arts in 1997, and the company would gain control of the SimCity brand.
 Will Wright continued to work at the company, moving on to work on The Sims, with development on future SimCity titles being led by other Maxis staff such as Christine McGavran.
 The next title, SimCity 3000 was released in 1999.
 It introduced many features, including waste management, agriculture, business deals and expanded inter-city relations.
 The game maintained the pseudo-isometric dimetric perspective of its predecessor, though the landscape became more complex and colorful.

 The Japanese exclusive SimCity 64 was released in 2000 and featured the ability to view the city at night, pedestrian level free-roaming, and individual road vehicles and pedestrians (which could only be seen while in the free-roaming mode).
 Cities in the game were also presented in 3D hybrid graphics, a first for the franchise.

 SimCity 4 was released on January 14, 2003.
 Among various changes, cities were now located in regions, which were divided into individual segments.
 Each region represents the metropolitan area of a city, while individual segment maps represented districts.
 The zoning system was updated, and buildings were classified into several wealth levels, types, and building size stages, which were affected by the region's population and condition.
 Urban decay and gentrification were simulated with buildings deteriorating or improving accordingly.
-Residents and neighbourhoods were transferrable between SimCity 4 and The Sims 2.
+Residents and neighborhoods were transferrable between SimCity 4 and The Sims 2.